ikbal9956/resume/README.md

 # resume
-using html and CSS and JavaScript
+Using html and CSS and JavaScript.
+Created a personal portfolio with vanilla JavaScript.
+( this is my initial project )